 The benefits of a separation agreement are that the arrangements provided for are usually adhered to by the parties as they have been reached by agreement; it allows both parties to move on financially without having to commence the divorce or dissolution proceedings.

 The limitation of a separation agreement is that no splitting of pensions can be implemented until an order is made in the subsequent divorce or dissolution proceedings.

 There is a risk that a separation agreement could be overturned in the subsequent divorce or dissolution proceedings.
 This is because neither party can be prevented from making an application to the court in the proceedings.
 However, a fair agreement which has been entered into after both parties have received independent legal advice following full disclosure will in most cases be upheld by the court.

-We understand that seeing a solicitor for the first time about any issue relating to the dissolution and breakdown of a marriage can be a difficult and daunting experience.
-One of our family lawyers will be happy to discuss with you the alternative of a separation agreement in a free 30-minute initial meeting to provide you with some general advice.
+We understand that seeing a solicitor for the first time about the breakdown of a marriage or relationship can be daunting.
+Our experienced team of specialist Tier 1 Legal 500 family law lawyers will guide you through the separation process during a free 30-minute initial consultation* and provide you with some advice upon the best way forward.

 *Free consultations with our family solicitors are only available at our main Essex offices in Brentwood, Hornchurch and Upminster and are not available in cases where proceedings have been issued.
 Fixed fee appointments are available at Canary Wharf (London) and Leigh-on-Sea (Essex).